Himesh021/LLDPractice/docs/RESEARCH.md

 | Solved = latest score ≥ 7 | Simple dashboard heuristic, not a claim of interview readiness. |

 Claims this note does **not** make: that AI reviews match a senior interviewer, or that a 10-point rubric is scientifically validated.
 It is a teaching aid with an explicit scoring contract.

+## Sources

+- LeetCode — used as a reference for the code-first interview-practice model.
+- GitHub — used to review how LLD problem examples and solution discussions are commonly structured.
+- General LLD interview preparation material — used to compare static problem lists and walkthrough-based preparation with an iterative practice workflow.

+These sources informed the product framing and workflow decisions; they were not treated as evidence that the proposed scoring rubric is scientifically validated.